TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Pasting objects in the 3D viewport](images/PastePositioning3D.gif)

-Positioning of objects pasted into a 2D viewport attempts to achieve a similar effect by positiong the pasted objects such that they line up with the far end of the bounds of the most recently selected objects while keeping them under the mouse, with their center snapped to the grid.
+Positioning of objects pasted into a 2D viewport attempts to achieve a similar effect by positioning the pasted objects such that they line up with the far end of the bounds of the most recently selected objects while keeping them under the mouse, with their center snapped to the grid.

 ## Editing Objects